RICO GULDA – AUSTRIA

 Born in Zurich as the youngest son to a family of musicians, Rico Gulda grew up in Munich, where he studied the piano first with his mother Yuko, then continued with legendary German virtuoso Ludwig Hoffmann.
 At the Vienna Music University, he then studied with Noel Flores, whilst also working with his father, the late pianist-composer Friedrich Gulda.

-Rico Gulda taught piano at Mozarteum University (Salzburg), Hansei University (Seoul), and in masterclasses in Vienna, Vietnam, and Japan.
-He now regularly holds music management workshops, such as recently at the Liszt Academy in Budapest and the Music University in Wuerzburg, and is frequently invited as judge at international piano competitions such as Concours Long Thibaud in Paris, BNDES in Rio de Janeiro, Concorso Ferrucio Busoni, and Beethoven in Vienna.
+Mr. Gulda taught piano at Mozarteum University (Salzburg), Hansei University (Seoul), and in masterclasses in Vienna, Vietnam, and Japan.
+He now regularly holds music management workshops and is frequently invited as juror at major international piano competitions.

 In 2000, Rico Gulda began developing a career in music management: in artist‘s management and then as manager of Kristjan Järvi´s Absolute Ensemble in New York.
 In 2007, he joined the Wiener Konzerthaus as executive assistant to the CEO.
 In 2013, he was promoted to head of artistic planning and dramaturgy of Wiener Konzerthaus, responsible for over 600 concerts per season.
 He is also artistic director of the Oberoesterreichische Stiftskonzerte summer festival.